 "There's a lot of weird rules," Gibson said.
 "We can't have mace.
 We can't have shields.
 They're going to search bags of everyone coming in.
 No one from our side is going to be allowed to cross the street to the protesters."

 One of Gibson's Trump rally co-sponsors is reported alt-right leader Kyle Chapman, who goes by the name "Based Stickman" online.
 Chapman is the founder of the Fraternal Order of Alt-Knights.
-On April 15, some of his alt-right followers brawled in the streets of Berkeley, California, with demonstrators from the progressive, militant anti-fascist group known as antifa.
+On April 15, some of his alt-right followers brawled in the streets of Berkeley, California, with demonstrators who embrace the progressive, militant anti-fascist philosophy known as antifa.

-Antifa groups have been seen demonstrating along with bandanna and Guy Fawkes mask-wearing black bloc anarchists who, like antifa, support using violence to confront racists and police officers they often see as adversaries, several Portland-based activists told Mic.
+Antifa groups have been seen demonstrating wearing black clothes and masks, a resistance tactic known as black bloc.
+They support using violence to confront racists and police officers they often see as adversaries, several Portland-based activists told Mic.

 Rose City Antifa states on its website that its members are prepared for yet another fight Sunday.